zouyuxin/academic-kickstart/content/home/about.md

 # Biography

-Hi, I am Yuxin Zou, a Ph.D. candidate at University of Chicago, Department of statistics.
+I am a Ph.D. candidate at University of Chicago, Department of statistics.

 My advisor is Professor [Matthew Stephens](http://stephenslab.uchicago.edu/).